Tyrrrz/Tyrrrz.me/data/blog/parsing-with-fparsec/index.md

 ## Parser primitives

-Every parser in FParsec is an instance of `Parser<'Result, 'State>` which is a type of function that takes a `CharStream<'State>` and returns `Reply<'Result>`.
+Every parser in FParsec is an instance of `Parser<'Result, 'State>` which is a type of function that takes a `CharStream<'State>` and returns a `Reply<'Result>`.
 Yes, parsers in FParsec can have state which means you can express context-sensitive grammar, but I'm not going to talk about it here.
 All we need to know is that a parser is a function that takes an input and produces a result or a failure.

 Similarly to Sprache and other parser combinator libraries, FParsec builds upon a set of powerful primitives.
 These are accessible as top-level functions and provide starting points for even the most complicated parsers.

 Among these are:

-- `anyChar` — parses any single character.
+- `anyChar` — parses any single character
-- `pchar` — parses a specific character.
+- `pchar` — parses a specific character
-- `anyOf` — parses any of the specified characters.
+- `anyOf` — parses any of the specified characters
-- `satisfy` — parses any character that satisfies a predicate.
+- `satisfy` — parses any character that satisfies a predicate
-- `letter`, `digit`, `upper`, `lower` — parses a character that belongs to a specific category.
+- `letter`, `digit`, `upper`, `lower` — parses a character that belongs to a specific category
-- `pstring` — parses a specified string.
+- `pstring` — parses a specified string

 These can be used to parse basic inputs but, being primitives, they are obviously not very useful on their own.
 In order to compose these simple parsers into more sophisticated ones, we need to use combinators.